-The John F. Kennedy Presidential Library and Museum collects, organizes, preserves, and makes available primary-source materials in all formats that document the life, career, time period, and legacy of John F. Kennedy, the 35th President of the United States.
+The John F. Kennedy Presidential Library and Museum acquires, preserves, arranges and describes, and provides access to primary-source materials in all formats that document the life, political career, and legacy of John F. Kennedy, the 35th President of the United States.

-The Library's holdings include the papers of John F. Kennedy, Robert F. Kennedy, Jacqueline Kennedy Onassis, Joseph P. Kennedy, and Rose Fitzgerald Kennedy, as well as more than 400 other collections of personal papers and institutional records: those of other Kennedy family members; Kennedy administration officials, staff, and associates; and relevant individuals, authors, and institutions.
+The Library's holdings include the papers of John F. Kennedy, Robert F. Kennedy, Jacqueline Bouvier Kennedy Onassis, Joseph P. Kennedy, and Rose Fitzgerald Kennedy, as well as more than 400 other collections of personal papers and institutional records: those of other Kennedy family members; Kennedy administration officials, staff, and associates; and relevant individuals, authors, and institutions.

 In addition, the Kennedy Library houses a large audiovisual collection, the Ernest Hemingway Collection, the John F. Kennedy, Robert F. Kennedy, and Returned Peace Corps Volunteer Oral History collections, a print materials collection, and the Museum collection.

 Begin your search, here:

 Or, learn more about our various collections below.
 For more information please contact Kennedy.Library@nara.gov or 617.514.1629.
 Have a research question?
 Ask an Archivist.